dir. Paige Sarlin, Video, Color, Sound, 30 minutes

 [a single cello note is bowed tentatively and increases in volume, punctuated by very soft breathing]

-[Image Description]: A living room with three dirty windows.
 One red futon.
 One grey loveseat where a medium-sized black dog is sprawled with four paws visible and head in profile.
 A coffee table.
 Three stacks of books.
 Nine plastic toucans on the window sill.
-A dozen have dead plants.
+A dozen half-dead plants.
 Bright-white sunlight fills the windows while sharp shadows cut across the dusty surfaces.